datalogisk-fagraad/dikultur/README.md

-# DIKU Events
+# dikultur

-A simple django project for events at DIKU.
+"Portal" for gathering study resources, events and other stuff at DIKU.

 ## Requirements